Diagnostics and logs

 Typical diagnostic quantities include:

-These diagnostics are usually written to log files or standard output and can be used to assess retrieval stability and convergence behavior.
+These diagnostics are written to standard output and can be used to assess retrieval stability and convergence behavior.
+Users can redirect standard output and standard error to a file from the shell if they want to keep a run log.

 They are useful for: